 Stiffness in your joints first thing in the morning.
 This usually lasts half an hour or less.

 Your doctor will check how strong your joints are, how well they move, and if there are any bumps or swelling that might suggest a problem.
-He may poke and prod a little to see if there are any areas that are painful or tender.
+They may poke and prod a little to see if there are any areas that are painful or tender.

 Sometimes this is enough to make a diagnosis, especially if you're over 45, but there are other tests your doctor may order: